Altruist Financial Advisors LLC

 Asset Allocation refers to the allocation of a portfolio across asset classes.
 For example, one could allocate various percentages of their assets to each of the following asset classes: Large US Stocks, Small US Stocks, US Bonds, and International Stocks.
 Several academic studies have shown that, on average, over 90 percent of the variability of a portfolio’s performance over time is solely attributable to the portfolio’s asset allocation.
 Further, on average about 100% of the level of a portfolio’s total return (before investing expenses are subtracted) is due to its asset allocation.
 Therefore, the asset allocation decision is by far the most important in the financial planning process and should be made early in the process.
 Altruist considers this decision to be central to selecting an appropriate investment portfolio.
 See Modern Portfolio Theory.

 Diversification refers to spreading your investment over many asset classes and, within each asset class, over many individual assets.
 The old adage, “Don’t put all your eggs in one basket” applies.
 In fact, prudently selecting how to spread your portfolio can actually increase your expected long-term returns while decreasing your portfolio’s expected long-term risk/volatility.
-Altruist portfolios typically are extraordinarily diverse, often representing tens of thousands of stocks and bonds (indirectly through mutual funds).
+Altruist portfolios typically are extraordinarily diverse.
 See Mutual Funds.

 Efficient Market Hypothesis ("EMH") refers to an explanation of market pricing.
 EMH suggests that, in a market where information is free flowing and where there are large numbers of rational, profit maximizing participants, stock prices always reflect all available information about each stock.
 An interesting corollary is that the market’s best guess at each stock’s future prospects is already “built into” the stock’s current price.
 Therefore, unless you are either smarter than the rest of the market (unlikely) or more lucky, there is no way of consistently outperforming it through fundamental analysis (or technical analysis — a.k.a., "charting").
 That doesn't mean that there are no prudent investing strategies — it just means that fundamental analysis and technical analysis aren't among them.
 See Individual Asset Selection.